 The 4-channel TiVo Q is currently included with the “Preferred TV” package, while the 6-channel T6 comes with the “Premium TV” option.
 As for set-top boxes, customer service told us that each plan includes one HD TiVo-powered tuner, with each additional one being available for rent at $7.99 per box.
 Unfortunately, we also confirmed that the company does not currently offer wireless set-top boxes.

-On the internet side of things, router fees total out to $11.99 per month, but thankfully, a customer rep did let us know that you can opt to use your own instead, provided you have one available.
+On the internet side of things, router fees total out to around $11.99 per month.
+Thankfully, a customer rep told us that you can use your own instead, provided you have one available.